Last Updated on May 17, 2023 by Karl Thompson

 - 353 270 A level certificates were awarded to males in 2022.

-As with GCSEs there is considerable variation in the gender achievement gap at A-level.
+As with GCSEs there is considerable variation in the gender achievement gap at A-level by subject.
 For example:

 - In Maths 79.9% of females achieved grades A*-C compared to 77.6% of boys

 - In Psychology 82.2% of females achieved grades A*-C compared to only 71.3% of boys.